steelbrain/package-deps/README.md

 }
 ```

-If you need to install specific version of a package, you can suffix the package semver-compatible range with a `:`:
+If you need to install specific version of a package, you can add a semver-compatible range to the package name, separated by `:`:

 ```js
 {